Searching...

 Personal Facts, Age, Height and Biography of Rama III

 Nangklao, known posthumously as Rama III, was born on March thirty-first, seventeen eighty-eight, and ascended to the throne of Rattanakosin in eighteen twenty-four.
-As the eldest surviving son of King Rama II and his secondary wife Sri Sulalai, Nangklao's rise to power was smooth and uncontested, confirmed by the grand council.
+As the eldest surviving son of King Rama II and his secondary wife Sri Sulalai, Nangklao's rise to kingship was smooth and uncontested, confirmed by the grand council.
 However, foreign observers mistakenly viewed his accession as a usurpation of his younger half-brother Prince Mongkut's claim, a misconception rooted in differing cultural interpretations of legitimacy.